Quansight-Labs/ndindex/docs/indexing-guide/index.md

 Now take another array, `b`, with the exact same shape `(2, 3, 2)`, but completely different entries, say, strings.
-If we apply the same index `0, ..., 1:` to be, it will choose the exact same corresponding elements.
+If we apply the same index `0, ..., 1:` to `b`, it will choose the exact same corresponding elements.

 ```py
 >>> b = np.array([[['A', 'B'], ['C', 'D'], ['E', 'F']], [['G', 'H'], ['I', 'J'], ['K', 'L']]])